Akascape/Datamosher-Pro/Readme.md

 <br> <p align='center'> [<img alt="GitHub repo size" src="https://img.shields.io/github/repo-size/Akascape/Datamosher-Pro?color=9508e2&label=Source%20Code&logo=Python&logoColor=yellow&style=for-the-badge"  width="300">](https://github.com/Akascape/Datamosher-Pro/releases/download/Datamosher_Prov1.6/Datamosher_Pro-python_version.zip) <br> Don't forget to give a ⭐ :) </p>

 # How to Install?
-- For Windows version, just extract the downloaded zip file and run the Datamosher-Pro.exe to open it.
-(No installation setup required)
+- For the Windows version, just extract the downloaded zip file and run the Datamosher_Pro.exe to open it.
-<br> Benefits of having the windows version: All the files are packed in one exe file, no environment or setup problems, faster renders and get new updates earlier.
+<br> Benefits of having the executable version:
+<br>• All the files are packed in one exe file
+<br>• No environment or setup problems
+<br>• Faster renders
+<br>• Get new updates earlier
+<br>• Custom Script mode is available
+- please use the python version for now if you are on any other OS.
+(Mac version is in development and will be avaialable soon)
-- For other OS, use the python version.
-Make sure you have python installed properly and then open the datamosher_pro-python folder and just run that Datamosher_Pro.py file.
+<br> Make sure you have python installed properly and then open the datamosher_pro-python folder and just run that Datamosher_Pro.py file.
 If any module error pops up then just click on yes and the required modules will get downloaded automatically.
 You can also do that manually if it doesn't work.
 After that you will be asked to choose your OS, just follow the setup carefully and you are done.
 (No python skills needed)
 # How to Use?
 • Input the video file first (supported formats- mp4, gif, avi, mov, mkv, wmv)
 <br>• Choose the desired datamosh mode and the export format